Dheatly23/godot-wasm/example/README.md

   Simple connect 4 game with robot as WASM module.
 Provided with a stub robot, which you can replace with your own robot.

+* `instance-thread-pool`

+  Using thread pool to offload intensive WASM execution from main thread.
+  Also provides some protection against unresponsive code.

 ## Licensing

 Unless otherwise noted, all scripts are licensed under Apache-2.0.